Irvington Union Free School District: Controversy

 In 2019, it came to light that the school district's Director of Technology, Jesse Lubinsky, was paid by the district to attend seminars to earn credits to maintain his state teaching license, but that Lubinsky actually taught many of those seminars in his position as a contractor for EdTechTeam, a Google contractor.
 Further, Lubinsky was paid a higher rate for this work by the district than other teachers receive, or than is required by union contract.
 Investigation showed that the district's chief administrator accommodated Lubinsky's "double-dipping", and that Lubinsky's rise through the district's bureaucracy was rapid, having started in 2005 as a teacher, and becoming a Tech Coordinator in 2006, the Tech Coach and Chief Information Officer in 2009, a Program Chair in 2013, and an Administrator in 2017.
 He started working with EdTechTeam in 2014.
 When Lubinsky became an Administrator, the school district's spending on Google products increased from $43,000 in 2016-2017 to $129,000 in 2017-2018.
 Lubinsky has resigned.

 Lubinsky denied all of the claims and, subsequently, filed two separate defamation suits.
 The first was against Della Marie Lenz, an Irvington UFSD parent who spearheaded the effort to make the allegations against Lubinsky public through the press and who allegedly targeted Lubinsky for failing to provide a district contract for her husband’s technology company, OLAFE Incorporated.
 Lenz filed counterclaims and a motion to dismiss against Lubinsky.
 The counterclaims were dismissed and the motion to dismiss was partially denied.
 The case is currently pending trial.

 The second suit was filed against David McKay Wilson, the Journal News reporter who published articles on the issue, as well as the newspaper’s publisher, Gannett Incorporated.
 The reporter and publisher also filed a motion to dismiss which was partially denied.
-In the decision, the judge noted that “Defendant Wilson's statements that Plaintiff was ineligible to receive payments in the summer of 2017, that Plaintiff had his administrative appointment moved so he could get paid as a teacher in the summer of 2017, stating there was a discrepancy in the vacation days charged to Plaintiff for days he worked for EdTech, and that EdTech paid Lubinsky's travel expenses for the EDU Think Tank, which was part of school business, are refuted by the documentary evidence submitted in support of the present motion,” that “the response by 1UFSD to Defendant Wilson's FOIL request, rather than establishing the truth of the statements regarding Plaintiff's ineligibility to receive payment over the summer of 2017, establishes the falsity of the statements.” and that “the statements were made, at a minimum, with reckless disregard of whether the statements were false.“ The defendants have appealed and the case is currently before the Second Department.
+In the decision, the judge noted that “Defendant Wilson's statements that Plaintiff was ineligible to receive payments in the summer of 2017, that Plaintiff had his administrative appointment moved so he could get paid as a teacher in the summer of 2017, stating there was a discrepancy in the vacation days charged to Plaintiff for days he worked for EdTech, and that EdTech paid Lubinsky's travel expenses for the EDU Think Tank, which was part of school business, are refuted by the documentary evidence submitted in support of the present motion,” that “the response by IUFSD to Defendant Wilson's FOIL request, rather than establishing the truth of the statements regarding Plaintiff's ineligibility to receive payment over the summer of 2017, establishes the falsity of the statements.” and that “the statements were made, at a minimum, with reckless disregard of whether the statements were false.“ The defendants have appealed and the case is currently before the Second Department.